 The federal income tax system is a pay-as-you-go system.
 That's one reason your paycheck looks smaller than you might think it should every payday.
-Your employer withholds taxes from your paycheck and sends it to the Internal Revenue Service on your behalf.
-You can tell your boss how much money to withhold by filling out your W-4 form.
-In some cases, you can claim to be exempt from withholding, and your employer won't withhold federal income taxes from your paycheck.
+Each pay period, your employer withholds money from your paycheck and sends it as a tax payment to the Internal Revenue Service on your behalf.
+You can tell your boss how much money to withhold by filling out a W-4 form.
+In some cases, you may be able to claim to be exempt from federal withholding,.
+If you do this, your employer won't withhold federal income taxes from your paycheck.

 Form W-4 Employee's Withholding Allowance Certificate is the government form your employer uses to determine the proper amount of income taxes to withhold from your paycheck.
 It includes such information as your name, address, marital status and number of exemptions you are claiming.
 Your employer will withhold less if you claim married status than if you claim single, although you have the option of claiming married but withholding at the higher single rate.
 The more exemptions you claim, the lower your tax withholding will be.
 If you qualify, you can claim exempt status.